This entry was posted on Thursday, November 10th, 2016 and is filed under Blog by AENT Associates

 - Using salt water and/or baking soda and water mixtures to clear out the nasal passages.
 These can help to reduce dryness in the nasal passages that leads to discomfort.

 Signs that it’s time to seek expert help are when your symptoms are keeping you from your work, school, and/or daily activities.
 You should also seek medical help if your symptoms last longer than two weeks.
 A long-lasting infection can lead to chronic sinusitis (sinus infection that lasts longer than 12 weeks).
-For this reason, it’s best to seek medical help to keep the condition from becoming prolonged.
+For this reason, it’s best to seek medical help when a cold turns into a sinus infection to keep the condition from becoming prolonged.